agoyal02/DocuSearch/README.md

    - **Single File**: Use the file input to upload individual documents
    - **Bulk Upload**: Select multiple files or entire directories for batch processing
    - **S3 Integration**: Process documents directly from S3 buckets
+   - **Parser Selection**: Choose between Local Parser, LLM Extraction, or Auto mode
+   - **LLM Configuration**: Enter your API key and configure LLM settings directly in the UI

 2. **Search Documents**: Use the search bar to find content across all uploaded documents